 Growing Purdue online engineering degree programs move up in national rankings

 The report lists the College of Engineering online master’s degree programs as third nationally among the 93 colleges and universities ranked.
 Purdue was fifth in the U.S. News rankings in 2019.
 The latest rankings were released Tuesday (Jan.
-14) and can be viewed here.
+14).

 Purdue's overall online engineering master’s programs ranked only behind Ivy League school Columbia and the University of California, Los Angeles, and ahead of the University of Michigan in fourth, Penn State sixth and the University of Illinois ninth, the only other Big Ten schools in the top 10.